-Whether you are new to social media marketing or just wish to validate your priorities for 2021, you may be familiar with the fact that in social media, two aspects are crucial: the quality of content you intend to promote and how people like interacting with it on each social platform in part.
+Whether you are new to SMM (social media marketing) or just wish to validate your priorities for this year, you may be familiar with the fact that in social media, two aspects are crucial: the quality of content you intend to promote and how people like interacting with it on each social platform in part.

-According to Hubspot, video content will make 82% of all consumer internet traffic by 2022.
-Brands that will integrate it into their strategy may generate 49% faster revenues than those who won’t.
+According to Hubspot, video content is great content as it will make 82% of all consumer internet traffic by 2022.
+As a result, brands that will integrate it into their strategy may generate 49% faster revenues than those who won’t.

 While creating Hero Content is usually an expensive process, creating Help and Hub Content can be easily managed with your smartphone.
-With all social media platforms being so focused on conversational aspects, no doubt that Live videos are more and more popular.
+With all social media platforms being so focused on conversational aspects, no doubt that Live videos are more popular than ever.
 Brands use them for webinars and workshops, product launches, and live conferences.
 According to Restream, they actually account for 20% of all internet traffic, and they are here to stay, especially now, with many of us working remotely.

 The short-form video gained popularity since the rise of TikTok and the launch of Instagram Reels.
 In the meantime, most platforms adopted the Stories format created by Snapchat.

-Since 2017, stories' popularity increased substantially, with 500 million people a day consuming them on Facebook and Messenger and another 500 Million watching them on Instagram.
-Hubspot mentions that brands with less than 10.000 Instagram followers reach more than 9% of their audiences via Stories.
+Since 2017, stories' popularity has increased substantially, with 500 million people a day consuming them on Facebook and Messenger and another 500 Million watching them on Instagram.
+In addition, Hubspot mentions that brands with less than 10.000 Instagram followers reach more than 9% of their audiences via Stories.

-B2C businesses, in particular, embrace the idea of real-time marketing and develop content on the fly.
+B2C businesses, in particular, embrace the idea of real-time marketing and develop content on the fly for their social media accounts.

 Influencer marketing and user-generated content are two types of communication around your brand that you do not entirely control.

 There are a lot of debates about when is the best time to post things on social channels.
-The problem with following trends you may identify in thousands of sources online is that the platforms' algorithms constantly change.
+The problem with following trends you identify online is that the platforms' algorithms constantly change.
 Your audiences as well behave differently depending on their location, culture, and preferences.
 The best way to know when to publish your messages is by looking at your own analytics and decide what works best for the clients and prospects you’re dealing with.

 By simply posting on social media, you won’t be able to get major results.
 Having a strategy in place is crucial, especially if you are a small brand that does not have an entire team of social media experts at your disposal.